Free Shipping over £50 & Easy Returns | Over 45,000 5-Star Reviews

 Silk isn't ideal for summer because it doesn't absorb moisture well and can be less breathable.
 While silk can be lightweight and luxurious, it may not be the most comfortable choice for hot and humid weather.

-Linen is comfortable all year round, keeping you cool and summer and warm in winter, so you don't have to swap your sheets as the seasons change.
-It’s all down to the fibres, which are longer than cotton and therefore create a looser weave within the fabric.
+Linen keeps you cool and summer and warm in winter, so you don't have to swap your sheets as the seasons change.
+It’s all down to the long fibres, which create a looser weave within the fabric.
 Linen's moisture-wicking abilities play a part, too (linen can also absorb up to 20% of its own weight in moisture), wicking away perspiration and effectively regulating your body temperature – great news for anyone who gets really hot or cold at night.

 Bottom line

-Each fabric is breathable, but linen contains a higher moisture absorbency than cotton and silk combined.
-If you're wanting to stay as cool as possible in summer, linen is the best choice.
-Linen also demands fewer resources in its production, making it a comparatively eco-friendlier and more sustainable fabric than its competitors.
+If you're wanting to stay as cool as possible in summer, a natural fibre rather than synthetic will always be your best choice.
+Each fabric is breathable, but linen contains the highest moisture absorbency.
+Linen also demands few resources in its production, making it a comparatively eco-friendlier and more sustainable fabric than its competitors.
+Organic cotton offers a high-quality option for those who like soft, smooth, matte bedding that will keep them cool in summer.

 Welcome to Bed Threads